Ryax versus other similar tools¶

 Kubernetes is a general purpose container orchestrator made for any workload that a Data Center might encounter.
 It attracts a lot of attention, has an army of contributors and is currently becoming an industry standard for running web application and services.

-Ryax is a much more specific tool that focuses on Data Science workflows.
+Ryax is a much more specific tool that focuses on backend software.
 In fact, Ryax is built on top of Kubernetes and leverages it to manage your workflows’ deployments.
-So, in a way, Ryax can be considered as a kind of orchestrator, but one that only focuses on running data treatment chains.
+So, in a way, Ryax can be considered as a kind of orchestrator, but one that only focuses on running backend code.

 Automation tools are designed to provide a simple way to automate interactions between separated tools.
 These event-based platforms have a lot of integrations with external services.
 Thus, they can trigger the execution of a pipeline from a lot of events.

-While Ryax is also able to automate this kind of interactions it provides much more features dedicated to Data analysis.
+While Ryax is also able to automate this kind of interactions it provides much more features dedicated to the creation of backends, like the ability to create APIs.

-Putting data analysis in production means automating the execution of your models, but it also means packaging, building, distributing, connecting, orchestrating, and monitoring these analytics.
-Ryax does all of that for you :-)
+Putting a backend in production means automating the execution of your codes, but it also means packaging, building, distributing, connecting, orchestrating, and monitoring these codes.
+Ryax does all of that for you :-).